Phalcode/gamevault-docs/docs/intro.md

 ### Server Features

-- ♻️ Automatically index games from the file system into a database
+- ♻️ Automatically indexes games from the file system into a database
 - 📚 Enhances games with metadata like tags, genres, description and more using RAWG API
 - 📸 Automatically finds beautiful box art for your library
 - 👥 Multi-User Authentication
 - 🔒 Role-Based Access Control
-- ⏱️ Keep track of your users' game progress and state
+- ⏱️ Keeps track of your users' game progress and state
-- 🚨 Health Monitoring and configurable Logging
+- 🚨 Health Monitoring and Logging
 - 🔎 Full-Text Search, Filters, Sorting, Pagination
 - 🔌 Fully Documented API
 - ⚙️ Highly Configurable